 The need for inspiration among blacks is manifest.
 Understandably, those who would presume to provide assistance to any group in a such a plight might seek to examine the problems from every vantage.
 Such appears to be the motivation behind the Black Youth Project, a research effort conducted under the auspices of the University of Chicago's Center for the Study of Race, Politics and Culture, which aims to study the attitudes, actions and decision-making of African American young people.
 To that end, the Black Youth Project recently published a summary of its research into the attitudes and behavior of young black Americans.

+In a press release announcing the study's availability, lead study author and U of C Professor Cathy J. Cohen described the goal of the research as that of "provid[ing] data that will help build effective policies that can significantly improve the lives and prospects of young black people."
 By oversampling blacks and Hispanics among the 1,590 respondents, the study would seem to be able to do just that.
 But almost from the outset, the problems with the research become evident.
 After reading the summary, it becomes clear that this is a "media study," designed for consumption of those who are wholly unconcerned with the methodology and validity of research.
 Indeed, it is chock full of "infobits" suitable for insertion into a preordained media narrative.

 The main flaw in this study is methodological.
 The study attempts to divine young people's perceptions on subjects as varied as rap music, self-esteem, political participation, religion and health, gender and sexual orientation issues, racial attitudes and sexuality.
 But in as much as any of these questions could serve as a stand-alone research question, it is problematic that the study questionnaire only asks participants directly about these subjects without validating their responses by asking a slightly varied follow-up question later in the survey.
 By attempting to cover too many subjects with only 240 questions in total, the research can at best only capture the feelings of the subjects - however fleeting and labile they may be - as opposed their attitudes, which are more likely to be consistent, longstanding and deeply held.

-Black youth than they do against White youth," less than 20 percent of Black youth state that they themselves were "very often or often" discriminated against, and 48 percent have been "rarely or never" discriminated against based on race.
+So there is no surprise that many of the study's findings are contradictory.
+For example, while 79 percent of black youth believe that "police discriminate much more against Black youth than they do against White youth," less than 20 percent of Black youth state that they themselves were "very often or often" discriminated against, and 48 percent have been "rarely or never" discriminated against based on race.
 Similarly, while the study reports that 79 percent of Black youth believe that they can "make a difference by participating in politics," only 2 percent have participated in a boycott, and only small percentages of young African Americans have signed petitions or hosted a political blog.

 Sadly, there is also no surprise that much of the narrative of the summary speaks to "conclusions" that are not supported by the study results.
 The report introduces the concept of buycotting - buying a product because the consumer likes the social or political values of the manufacturer - as a means of political expression.
 In any event, there is no evidence from the report to suggest that this is anything other than teenage consumerism disguised as activism.